 This post may include Amazon links.
 As an Amazon Associate, I earn from qualifying purchases.

-Scroll down to the bottom of the page for the recipe card with ingredient amounts and printable recipe to make it NOW or PIN it here for later!
+Scroll down to the bottom of the page for the recipe card with ingredient amounts and a printable recipe to make it NOW or PIN it here for later!

 Who doesn’t love chocolate?
 And keto chocolate mousse at that?

 Well, let’s get to it.
 What do you need for this recipe?

 - large and medium-sized bowls